 Figure 2: Conceptual P&ID of the DS-20k UAr cryogenics system.
-The paths that are active during normal operation are denoted by thick lines and alternative paths used during other operating modes by thin lines.
+The paths active during normal operation are denoted by thick lines, while alternative paths used in other operating modes are indicated by thin lines.
 By P we denote the pressure transducer based on whose signal the cooling is controlled.